-- A63.
+A63.
 When appropriate, additional considerations specific to audits of smaller entities and public sector entities are included within the application and other explanatory material of an Auditing Standard.
 These additional considerations assist in the application of the requirements of the Auditing Standard in the audit of such entities.
-They do not, however, limit or reduce the responsibility of the auditor to apply and comply with the requirements of the Australian Auditing Standards. - Aus A63.1 In conducting an audit in accordance with the Australian Auditing Standards, the auditor should consider Guidance Statements applicable to the audit engagement.
-Guidance Statements provide guidance on procedural matters and on entity, or industry, specific matters.
+They do not, however, limit or reduce the responsibility of the auditor to apply and comply with the requirements of the Australian Auditing Standards.